 Table of Contents

-The tables below give specifications for our broadband and narrowband high-reflectance (HR) coatings.
-Thorlabs offers dielectric and metallic broadband coatings, as well as dielectric narrowband coatings for laser line applications.
-We also offer specialty ultrafast mirrors for femtosecond pulsed lasers.
+Thorlabs offers dielectric and metallic broadband coatings, dielectric narrowband coatings for laser line applications, and high-performance crystalline mirror coatings.
+We also offer a selection of ultrafast mirrors optimized for femtosecond laser pulse applications.

 Broadband HR Coatings